 For more information on pruning, Click here!

-That is all for this June in the Garden tips and tricks article, Melbourne, Victoria, Australia.
-Wishing you all the best, keep yourself warm and safe this winter!
+Wishing you all the best, keep yourself warm and don’t miss out on gardening this winter!